-Coach Jody Hale joined the Florida State College at Jacksonville (FSCJ) BlueWave Athletics team in 2017 to help relaunch the women’s cross country program.
-He describes this new program as a walk-on friendly developmental opportunity for runners that want to train hard, compete, and improve.
+Coach Jody Hale joined the Florida State College at Jacksonville (FSCJ) BlueWave Athletics team in 2017 to help relaunch the women’s Cross-Country program.
+He describes this new program as a walk-on friendly developmental opportunity for runners that want to train hard, and run fast.

 Coach Hale is no stranger to the FSCJ cross country Program.
 He was assistant coach for cross country and track and field at FSCJ from 1982-1995, working with legendary FSCJ Coach Larry Monts.
-The FSCJ women’s cross country team won the NJCAA National Championship in 1982 and 1983.
-During this tenure at FJC he coached several individual national champions and over 50 NJCAA All-Americans in the Sprints, Hurdles and Jumps.
-He also worked as the strength coach to the Track and Field team.
+The FSCJ women’s cross-country team won the NJCAA National Championship in 1982 and 1983.
+During his tenure at FJC he coached several individual national champions and over 50 NJCAA All-Americans.
+He also worked as the strength coach to the Track and XC teams.

 He is a native of Jacksonville and longtime runner.
 Coach Hale competed in track and cross country at Englewood High School.
 As a walk-on athlete and later team captain at FSCJ (formerly Florida Junior College), he earned All-District and All-Region honors.
 Coach Hale continued his academic and athletic pursuits at Delta State University where he earned All-Gulf South Conference and NCAA Division II academic All-American honors.
 He was also the assistant cross country coach.